johlym/tournament/README.md

 - Python >= 2.7
 - PostgreSQL >= 9.3

+## Installation

+### Pre-requisites

+Use `pip` and install:
+- psycopg2 (`pip install psycopg2`)
+- PrettyTable (`pip install PrettyTable`)

+If you don't have `pip`, follow [these](https://pip.pypa .io/en/latest/installing.html) instructions.

+Make sure you have PostgreSQL already installed.
+Using the command line, run the following:

+`psql -f sql/tournament.sql`

+If you have the pgAdmin installed, you can open `tournament.sql` and paste its contents into a new SQL query within the UI and run from there.

+## Using the App

 ### Arguments

 Here's a breakdown of all the arguments that can be passed by the user: